 - A rashguard: Not only does it work as an extra layer for warmth but it also helps protect you from the sun.
 Even on overcast days, the sun is very strong here and you will get burned.

 - Reef safe sunscreen: Sunscreen is a must but please make sure to get a reef safe product as you are swimming with marine life.

 - A dry bag: There is a space for your things on the boat, but even then I recommend bringing a dry back for your clothes, towel, cell phone, and money.
 They are great for any beach destination or a boat trip.

-- If you plan on doing a bunch of snorkelling, you may want to consider investing in your own mask and snorkel.
+- If you plan on doing a bunch of snorkelling, you may want to consider investing in your own mask and snorkel-I use this brand.
 It’s kind of nice to know the only mouth that’s been on your snorkel is yours and that your mask isn’t full of 100 people’s spit.
 You’ll get plenty of use out of it too because there are lots of snorkelling opportunities around Tonga.